kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+Example HTTP requests and responses use the HTTP/2-style formatting from
+{{RFC7540}}.

 # The Priority HTTP Header Field